-- If you are at the location where urgent emergency help is required and you have an emergency beacon such as a PLB or EPIRB, activate it. - Phone 1300 657 209 for updated emergency information from the Department of Fire and Emergency Services (DFES). - Check for bushfire and smoke alerts and other park alerts at emergency.wa.gov.au.
-(1) EmergencyWA - Mobile phone coverage is often better from the tops of hills. - · Contact the police in non-emergency situations on 131 444.
+- If you are at the location where urgent emergency help is required and you have an emergency beacon such as a PLB or EPIRB, activate it. - Phone 1300 657 209 for updated recorded messages from the Department of Fire and Emergency Services (DFES). - Check for bushfire and smoke alerts and other park alerts at dpaw.wa.gov.au/news/alerts. - Mobile phone coverage is often better from the tops of hills. - Contact the police in non-emergency situations on 131 444.